 Danny earned his J.D. from Northwestern University School of Law in 2014, and graduated from Rice University in 2010 with a B.A. in Political Science and Public Policy, with a focus on American government and urban policy.

-Outside of work, Danny enjoys grilling, sports, politics, international travel, and supporting his wife in her work with the Oregon Health Justice Center.
+Outside of work, Danny enjoys grilling, sports, politics, and international travel.
 As Portland newcomers, he and his wife are enjoying exploring the city and surrounding area and getting to know their new neighbors.

 Featured Representative Matters